cloudlinux/cloudlinux-doc-test/docs/cloudlinux_os_components/README.md

 :::

 ::: tip Note
 cPanel does not officially support MySQL 8.0, that is why we don’t recommend to use it on cPanel servers.
-Use on your own risk for <span class="notranslate">DirectAdmin and Plesk</span> servers, because downgrade can corrupt your databases.
+Use on your own risk for <span class="notranslate"> DirectAdmin and Plesk </span> servers, because downgrade can corrupt your databases.
 :::

-### Backing Up MySQL
+### Backing up MySQL

 On <span class="notranslate"> cPanel </span> server disable MySQL service monitoring before doing the job: